keboola/connection-docs/writers/storage-api/index.md

 The writer requires an [API Token](/management/project/tokens/) with **write** access to a **single bucket** only.
 This limits the potential risks of token misuse.

-To create such token, go to **Users & Settings** in the *target project* and create a new token.
-Use a name that will help you identify the token later and set the **write** access to the desired bucket.
+To create such a token, go to **Users & Settings** in the *target project* and create a new token.
+Use a name that will help you identify the token later, and set the **write** access to the desired bucket.

 {: .image-popup}
 ![Screenshot - Create API Token](/writers/storage-api/create-token.png)

-After creating the token copy it somewhere safe as you won't be able to see it again.
-If you lose the token, you can refresh it - the current token will be deactivated and a new token will be issued.
+After creating the token, copy it somewhere safe as you won't be able to see it again.
+If you lose the token, you can refresh it -- the current token will be deactivated and a new token will be issued.

 If you want to write to multiple buckets, you'll have to create multiple tokens (each with access to a single bucket only) and multiple configurations.